There are broadly no changes to the rights and status of UK nationals (and their direct family) living in France while the UK remains in the EU.

 Those living legally and permanently in France will be able to stay and continue to work, as well as accessing French education and healthcare.

-The French Ministry of Interior are working on the system they will put in place – to enable UK nationals covered by the Withdrawal Agreement between the UK and EU to claim their rights after Brexit – but whatever happens you will have until at least June 2021 to submit any necessary registration documents.
+The French Ministry of Interior are working on the system they will put in place – to enable UK nationals covered by the Withdrawal Agreement between the UK and EU to claim their rights after Brexit – but whatever happens you will have until at least December 2020 to submit any necessary registration documents.